jeevisenthil/Data-Structure-CSA0316-/README.md

 3)  To merge two sorted singly linked lists into a single sorted linked list
 4)   Print no of nodes in the given linked list
 5)   intersect Linked List

+Day 4:
+1) Doubly Linked List (Insert element at[big, mid, end], Delete the element[beg, mid, end], search, display, min&max)
+2) Circular Linked List(Insert element at[big, mid, end], Delete the element[beg, mid, end], search, display, min&max)

+Day 5:
+1) Stack using Array operations(isfull, isemply, push, pop, peek, display)
+2) Stack using Linked list operatins(push, pop, peek, display)
+3) Consider 2 stacks, add bottom most element and top most element print the value
+4) Given a stack, delete the middle element of the stack without using any additional data structure.

+Day 6:
+1) To check whether the paranthisis is Balanced or Unbalanced
+2) Write a function to evaluate a given postfix expression.
+The expression is "44 2 / 6 -"
+3) Write a function to convert an infix expression to postfix notation.
+The infix expression is " "(a + b) * c + d "